It Started With A Manifesto

 We took our approach to gefilte fish and applied to all of eastern European Jewish foods.
 Drawing inspiration from our ancestors, old cookbooks, family letters and Yiddish literature, as well as our peers in the culinary world, we began cooking classic Jewish foods from our childhoods (think kugel, chicken soup, blintzes, pastrami, pickles, etc.) and less common dishes too (like fermented tonics, fruit soups, roasted goose, etc.).
 We took them to the streets of New York, to outdoor markets and food festivals, as well as art galleries and loft spaces.
 Pretty soon we found ourselves front and center in the Jewish food renaissance taking place across the country.
 We were cooking dinners, and pop-up restaurants and collaborating with other pros, bringing these foods to new audiences and presenting them in new contexts.

 The excitement was infectious beyond our wildest dreams.
 Pretty soon our manifesto grew into an entire book, The Gefilte Manifesto: New Recipes for Old World Jewish Foods, containing recipes and stories that anyone, anywhere can bring home.
-Our mission continues: to keep the fires burning, and the ovens hot, for generations of Ashkenazi cooks to come.
+We are always on the move, crisscrossing the country teaching classes, giving lectures, hosting meals and sharing our passion.
+Our mission is ongoing: to keep the fires burning, and the ovens hot, for generations of Ashkenazi cooks to come.